 I love finding new applications for different materials I cut using my Cricut.
 Today I want to share one of my favorites—using iron-on vinyl on wood!
-It’s perfect for making all sorts of home decor signs, coasters, ornaments, and other projects.
+It’s perfect for making all sorts of home decor signs, coasters, ornaments, and other projects like my Scrabble tiles and these cute Christmas houses.
 I’m using my new Wisteria Cricut Explore Air 2, which is exclusively found at JOANN, along with my Wisteria Cricut EasyPress.

 Before we get to making this actual project, let’s talk a bit about materials.